Skip to main content

 What we have proven is the following:

 We have now that if \(f=g\) for a pair of feasible solutions, then we have optimality for both problems.
-It would be good to prove that this is an if or only if statement.
+It would be good if the converse were also true.
+This is encapsulated by the following theorem.

 Activity 4.2.5.